Read 692 words

 Why PR Is The Glue For Retail Vendors In 2022

-As a vendor in 2022, you’re tasked with getting your business in front of prospects to fill a pipeline and grow awareness.
+As a tech vendor in 2022, you’re tasked with getting your business in front of prospects to fill a pipeline and grow awareness.
 Most likely, you’re tapping the standard B2B marketing channels.
 But you didn’t stop there.

 Yet, you don’t do it for your business.

 Or worse, when you do, it’s infrequent and only lives on your blog (where well-intended ideas with quality keywords rest in peace ⚰️).

 So, ask yourself these questions:

 - What does the market really know about your B2B company other than the category you’re in?

 - Do brands and retailers understand why your services/products solve the challenges they face?

-- Does anyone know how your leadership team thinks or what they stand for?
+- Does anyone know what your leadership team thinks or what they stand for?

 - Who knows who your clients are?